surajsuman248/npm-publish-repo/README.md

 react-ist-digital-clock
-A repo to publish react component in npm library
+A repo for reactjs IST date & time clock.